 At Grange Park Primary school, we believe that a high quality science education provides children with the foundations for understanding the world around them.
 Science has changed the world we live in and is vital to the world’s future prosperity.
 Our aim is create scientists of the future by teaching children essential aspects of knowledge, methods processes and uses of science.

 Through building up a foundation of knowledge, concepts and a love of learning, children will be able to explain what is occurring, predict how things will behave and analyse causes.
 Science in our school is about developing children’s ideas and ways of working through investigation which enable them to make sense of the world around them through investigation, as well as using and applying knowledge and skills.

-Using our Investigative Curriculum Cycle approach, the staff at Grange Park ensure that children are exposed to high quality teaching and learning experiences with a focus on models and hands on learning.
-Children are allowed to explore concepts and the world around them to develop their scientific enquiry and investigative skills.
+At Grange Park, our children are exposed to high quality teaching and learning experiences.
+Children explore concepts and the world around them by developing their scientific enquiry and investigative skills.
 They are immersed in scientific vocabulary, which aids children’s knowledge of not only the topic they are studying, but of the world around them.
 We aim to inspire our pupils to become our next generation of scientists and to develop an understanding of the varied aspirations and careers within science available to our pupils when they become adults.
 We intend to provide all children, regardless of ethnic origin, class, gender or disability, with a broad, balanced, progressive and exciting science curriculum.

 As well as ensuring high standards of teaching and learning in science, we implement a curriculum that is progressive throughout the whole school.